 On this dayNov 06, 1947

-Unarmed Black Military Veteran Shot 25 Times by Police After Argument with White Bar Owner
+Police Shoot Unarmed Black Military Veteran 25 Times After Argument with White Bar Owner

-On November 6, 1947, an unarmed 25-year-old Black military veteran named Roland T. Price was shot 25 times by six white police officers outside of a bar in Rochester, New York.
+On November 6, 1947, six white police officers shot an unarmed 25-year-old Black military veteran named Roland T. Price 25 times outside of a bar in Rochester, New York.
 The shooting was deemed “justified” even though evidence showed that Mr. Price did not resist the officers’ demands.